 - Maintains responsibility for the timely management and effective execution and resolution of Hotline Investigations performed in collaboration with Compliance Services and also for Special Projects assigned by Executive Management or the Audit & Compliance Subcommittee of the Board of Trustees

-- Bachelor's Degree in Accounting or related field
+- Bachelor's degree in accounting or related field, advanced degree preferred

 - 10 years of progressive audit or related business experience, including supervisory and management experience is required

 - Knowledge of general business systems and their related control structures, Generally Accepted Accounting Principles, Generally Accepted Auditing Standards, State and Federal regulatory requirements, and other regulatory/compliance/business issues relating to the health care environment and Institute of Internal Auditor’s Standards